 Or chat with us one-to-one, in confidence

 Suzie Hope is a team of trained professionals who are there when you need a listening ear.
-You can send a private message to chat, either by email or Facebook.
+You can send a private message to chat, either by email or Facebook, or if you prefer we can support you through Microsoft Teams video chat or audio call.
 See below for more details on how to get in touch.

 Chat with us on Facebook Messenger

 If you’re aged 13 to 25 you can add Suzie Hope as a friend, or simply send a message if you’d prefer them not to appear in your Facebook friend list.
 You can book a session to chat, or come to one of our drop ins if you’re having a tough day.

 Watch out: the “other” or “filtered” messages section on Facebook can cause issues for some people, so if you’ve sent a request and haven’t heard back or been accepted, please check there.

 If you’re moving to university soon or are living away from home, we’ve got you covered!
 Apart from our support groups and one-to-one services above, you can also download our free Student Survival Guide back, with helpful tips on how to cope with university life when a close family member gets sick.Download pack

 Get support locally